brendangregg/bpf-typewriter/README.md

 ```

 I would have traced kbd_rawcode(), but it appears inlined and unavailable to kprobes.
+The --unsafe option is necessary because this tool is launching commands via system().

 [bpftrace]: https://github.com/iovisor/bpftrace
 [2005]: http://www.brendangregg.com/specials.html#typewriter